Resurrección María de Azkue

-Resurrección María de Azkue (5 August 1864 – 9 November 1951) was an influential Basque priest, musician, poet, writer, sailor and academic.
+Resurrección María de Azkue (5 August 1864 – 9 November 1951) was an influential Spanish priest, musician, poet, writer, sailor and academic.
 He made several major contributions to the study of the Basque language and was the first head of the Euskaltzaindia, the Academy of the Basque Language.
 In spite of some justifiable criticism of an imbalance towards unusual and archaic forms and a tendency to ignore the Romance influence on Basque, he is considered one of the greatest scholars of Basque to date.

 His full name is Resurrección de Jesús María de las Nieves Azkue Aberásturi, but he is commonly known as Resurrección María de Azkue, R. M. Azkue, or simply Azkue.